Rajdave69/Python-Guide/docs/syntax.md

 Python is a very simple language, and has a very straightforward syntax.
 It encourages programmers to program without boilerplate (prepared) code.
 The simplest function in Python is the "print" directive - it simply prints out a line (and also includes a newline, unlike in C).

+Before starting to code, let's know about some basic functions to input and display the output of the python program.

+As aforementioned, you can store different sorts of data in different variables In the previous examples we only stored certain constants in the variable, now we'll learn to store dynamic inputs from the terminal window and display it.

 ```python title="main.py"
 print("Hello World!")
 ```